MEI Travel Banner Ad

 Other Cruise Lines With Age Minimums

 In addition to the lines mentioned above, there are other cruise brands that don’t allow young kids or discourage them.
 Small ship luxury line Windstar Cruises doesn’t allow guests under eight years old.
-While Scenic has a minimum of 12 years old except on its Christmastime voyages.
+Scenic has a minimum of 12 years old except on select sailings like its Christmastime voyages.

 River cruises are another option where you won’t find many or any younger children.
 This is due to the fact that river cruises aren’t usually as kid-friendly, along with age minimums that some lines have in place.